L1 VISA TO GREEN CARD PROCESS

 Within the group of L1 visas, there are specific types you can apply for.

-• L1b visas are for workers with specialized talent and knowledge.
+- L1b visas are for workers with specialized knowledge and talent.
 They are valid for up to five years.

 Can L1 Visa Be Converted to Green Card?